-Healthy cartilage is a smooth, white tissue found on the surface of bones inside a joint, and it allows the joint to move easily.
-Cartilage can become damaged by normal wear and tear or after an injury.
-You may notice catching or locking in your joint if the cartilage becomes damaged or deteriorated, causing pain and immobility with movement.
-While a cartilage injury may seem like a minor thing, if left untreated, a major procedure may be needed later in life to treat arthritis and restore function.
+Your joint cartilage can become damaged by normal wear and tear (especially because it has reduced blood supply) or after an injury.
+You may notice catching or locking of your joint if the cartilage becomes damaged or deteriorated, causing pain and immobility with movement.
+While a cartilage injury may seem like a minor thing, if left untreated, it may progress to serious conditions, like severe arthritis, that may require surgery.

 What is Cartilage Restoration?